DARSakthi/DARSakthi.github.io/_talks/BMMS-26.markdown

-Some useful data is contained in the final four slides[.](https://darsakthi.github.io/other/)
+Some useful data are contained in the final four slides[.](https://darsakthi.github.io/other/)